 The first section of the trail, which begins 10km south east of Ushuaia, is nothing short of sublime (see more pictures here).

 Eventually, things get a little Interesting… like this tree, split at its trunk, that provides a gangplank to the other side of a particularly deep gorge.
 Given the sheer drop below us, we opt to give it a miss and forde the river downstream instead.

-And before too long, the trail becomes a little overgrown… Cue 5km of intense, leg-scratching, pedal-striking bushwacking…
+And before too long, the trail becomes more than a little overgrown… Cue 5km of intense, leg-scratching, pedal-striking bushwacking…

 A late, post-lunch start means there’s no time to dally.
-Best find a roof for the night, before these moody views out to Chile’s Isla de Navarino -nacross the Beagle Channel – are lost in darkness.
+Best find a roof for the night, before these moody views out to Chile’s Isla de Navarino – across the Beagle Channel – are lost to darkness.

 Hunkering down in abandoned buildings has been the Patagonian modus operandi thus far, so in our wisdom, we’ve opt to shed weight and travel sans tent.
 Jubilantly, we spot this estancia just as night falls.
-Except this one time, the cantankerous owner won’t let us camp in one of his outbuildings, suggesting we ride further along the beach, into the night…
+Except on this one time, the cantankerous owner won’t let us bed down in one of his outbuildings, suggesting we ride further along the beach, into the night…